-While no software platform can be truly HIPAA compliant, SharePoint does incorporate the necessary administrative and technical safeguards to meet HIPAA Rules and HIPAA covered entities can use the platform.
+While no software platform can be truly HIPAA compliant, SharePoint does incorporate the necessary administrative and technical safeguards to meet HIPAA Rules and HIPAA-covered entities and the healthcare industry can use the platform.

 Microsoft will also ensure that it meets its responsibilities as a business associate, but it is the responsibility of users to ensure that HIPAA Rules are followed and the platform is configured correctly.
 Covered entities must set access controls for individuals or roles, audit controls must be set, logs must be monitored, security configuration is done, and users must receive training on the use of the platform and the restrictions of HIPAA security.

-There is certainly no problem with HIPAA-covered entities using OneDrive.
-Microsoft supports HIPAA-compliance and many of its cloud services, including OneDrive, can be used without violating HIPAA Rules.
+There is certainly no problem with HIPAA-covered customers using OneDrive.
+Microsoft supports HIPAA compliance and many of its cloud services, including OneDrive, can be used without violating HIPAA Rules.

-With that being said, before OneDrive – or any cloud service – can be used to create, store, or send files containing the electronic protected health information of patients.
+With that being said, before OneDrive – or any cloud service – can be used to create, store, or send files containing the electronically protected health information of patients.

 Which Office 365 Plans are HIPAA Compliant?

 The answer to that depends on the version you purchase.
 If it’s not, can it be made HIPAA compliant?
 Absolutely.
 We have seen the range of security tools and measures that Microsoft offers to enhance data protection.
-These can be configured to meet the stringent HIPAA standards.
-To sum up, some of the measures to make Office 365 HIPAA compliant are as below:
+To sum up, some of the measures and steps to make Office 365 HIPAA compliant are as follows:

 - Implement end-to-end encryption